GRAVITATION

 Speed for an observer at \(\infty\)

-As a comparison with classical mechanics, the observable speed of a physical object by an observer in the asymptotic region according to his proper time \(t\) can be written:
+As a way of comparison with classical mechanics, the radial, polar, and azimuthal components of the observable speed of a physical object, as seen by an observer located in the asymptotic region and as a function of his proper time \(t\) are written as:

-Due to the timeline expansion caused by the gravitational field of the black hole, this speed does not represent the actual speed of the physical object.
+Due to time dilatation caused by the gravitational field of the black hole, this speed does not represent the actual speed of the physical object.

 Actual physical speed